jvincze84/jvincze84.github.io/docs/Install_And_Configure_Wireguard_VPN.md

 * You must configure a Duckdns client to update the ip address of test-wg.duckdns.org.
 * The mobile clint has (peer) configuration to Client1 and Client3.
 * Client1 and Client3 have direct peer configuration.
-* `PersistentKeepalive` and `Endpoint` must set on the mobile client.
-Mobile client knows where to find the other peers, but the other clients don't know the IP address of the mobile client.
+* `Endpoint` must set on the mobile client.
+Mobile client knows where to find the other peers, but the other clients don't know the IP address of the mobile client. `PersistentKeepalive is optional but recommended.`

 Disatvantages:

-* If your public IP address changes you have to manually restart your mobile WG lient.
+* If your public IP address changes you have to manually restart your mobile WG Client.
 * You have to configure NAT and DynDNS provider.
 * Won't work if you are behind CGN NAT.